 The iGrid.NET control is a better DataGridView control from many points of view.
 This control tour page highlights some benefits of iGrid compared to WinForms DataGridView and contains more illustrations of our versatile DataGridView alternative.

 DataGridView custom scrollbar

-Our WinForms grid provides you with properties and methods which allow you to adjust the appearance and behavior of its scrollbars as you like.
+Our WinForms grid provides you with properties and methods allowing you to adjust the appearance and behavior of its scrollbars as you like.
 You can apply a custom color theme to them, disable them, or make them always visible or hidden.
 It is even possible to make the scrollbars semi-transparent.

 Draw your attention to the two square buttons with the plus and minus signs on the vertical scrollbar.
 These are custom buttons you can add to any scrollbar.
-You can add as many custom buttons with your own icons as you need and process user clicks on those buttons!
+You can add as many custom buttons with your own icons as you need, and process user clicks on those buttons!

 Better DataGridView right-to-left mode

 10Tec .NET grid fully supports right-to-left mode and right-to-left scripts - such as Arabic, Persian, or Hebrew.
 When you enable right-to-left mode with the

 RightToLeft property, the grid 'reverses' its interface accordingly:

 RightToLeft property working this way.
 However, you cannot set right-to-left direction for one column in DataGridView.
 You can do this in iGrid.NET, and you can even force only some cells to display right-to-left text.

 Selection modes and non-selectable cells